10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Nikko Karki November 29, 2025

 Palm Beach County waterfront at $10 million and above is, first and foremost, a lifestyle decision: the water, the vessel, the proximity to open ocean, the rhythms of daily life on the water.
 That is the reason to buy.
-But beneath the lifestyle, the variables that separate a purchase from a well-considered capital allocation are rarely visible in a listing photo.
-They live in the insurance file, the bridge clearance, the title structure, and the tax trajectory over your hold period.
-This guide covers the ten variables that well-informed principals and families use to ensure their satisfaction spans both: quality of use and the full administrative picture of ownership.
+But beneath the lifestyle, the variables that separate a good purchase from a great one are rarely visible in a listing photo.
+They live in the insurance file, the bridge clearance, the title structure, and the tax savings that build over your hold period.
+This guide covers the ten variables that well-informed buyers and families use to make sure their purchase works on both fronts: quality of life and the full financial picture of ownership.
 The submarkets covered include Jupiter, Jupiter Island, North Palm Beach, Palm Beach Gardens, the North End of Palm Beach, and West Palm Beach.

-What follows is built for buyers and sellers who want to understand how the market operates at this tier: how deals originate before they reach the public market, which waterfront attributes command outsized value and why, how insurance and tax strategy compound over a hold period, and what the most prepared families do differently from contract through the first 90 days of ownership.
+What follows is built for buyers and sellers who want to understand how the market works at this level: how deals start before they reach the public market, which waterfront features drive the biggest price differences and why, how insurance and tax planning add up over time, and what the most prepared families do differently from contract through the first 90 days of ownership.

 Five Facts That Change How You Bid or Price